-Information on opening your first student bank account or your first bank account in the UK
+In this section, you will find useful information on opening your first student bank account in the UK.

 A UK bank account is needed to pay any kind of Direct Debit mandate.
 This is a type of repeated payment used to pay for expenses such as accommodation fees, tuition fees and utility bills.
 Most jobs in the UK will also require you to have a UK bank account in order to facilitate payment of wages, and a UK bank account will also likely be necessary to receive payment of any UK-based loan, grant or bursary.